H-1B Extension or Amendment

 4. The Receipt and Approval Notices are sent after the following processing times.

-- Within approximately two to three weeks, OISS front desk emails Beneficiary, Department Contact, and Payroll confirming the receipt of the Receipt Notice.
-The Receipt Notice is required for employment to begin at Northwestern.
+• The OISS emails Beneficiary, Department Contact, and Payroll confirming the receipt of the Receipt Notice.
+The Receipt Notice is required for employment to continue at Northwestern.

-- Within approximately twelve months, OISS front desk emails Beneficiary, Department Contact, and Payroll confirming the decision made by USCIS.
+• The OISS emails Beneficiary, Department Contact, and Payroll confirming the decision made by USCIS.
 The Approval Notice and supporting documents may then be retrieved form the OISS.

-- If Beneficiary is outside of Evanston/Chicago area, the Department Contact is responsible for retrieving the Approval Notice and supporting documents from the OISS and shipping them to the Beneficiary.
+• If Beneficiary is outside of Evanston/Chicago area, the OISS will coordinate shipping the Approval Notice and supporting documents to the Beneficiary.
 The Approval Notice is required for international travel.

 Processing Times